ib-hussain/Cinemago/README.md

 # Cinemago🥀

-Cinemago is a movie recommendation and rating platform built using Flask, HTML, CSS, and JavaScript.
+Cinemago is a movie discovery and rating platform built using Flask.
+Users can browse, rate, and suggest movies.
+Admins can add new content via web scraping, and user preferences are stored in a lightweight SQLite database.

 ## 🚀 Features

-- Browse and search for movies
+- 🎞️ Browse and rate movies
-- Rate and review films
+- ⭐ Weighted rating system (based on user types)
-- Personalized recommendations
+- 🧠 User classification and personalisation
-- User authentication and profiles
+- 📤 Admin dashboard for adding movies (scraped from TMDB)

-## 🛠️ Technologies Used
+- 🔐 Login/signup authentication

-- Python (Flask)
+- 📈 Community suggestions and high-rated lists

-- HTML5 & CSS3
+## 🛠️ Tech Stack

-- JavaScript (Vanilla)
+- **Frontend**: HTML, CSS, JavaScript (Vanilla)
-- SQLite for the database
+- **Backend**: Flask (Python), Gunicorn (for deployment)

-📄 License
+- **Database**: SQLite (`movies.db`)
-This project is licensed under the MIT License.
+- **Deployment**: Render.com

-🌐 Live Demo
+## 🌐 Deployment on Render

-Check out the live version at https://cinemago.com
+> The app is deployed at: [https://cinemago.onrender.com](https://cinemago.onrender.com)

-📧 Contact
+## 📜 License
-For any inquiries, please contact ibrahimbeaconarion@gmail.com
+This project is for learning and educational purposes only.